RudyOnRails/ruby_rails_skeleton/README.md

 # Singly Rails Skeleton

 This is a basic Rails App that implements an OAuth2 client against the Singly API.
-For more info, see https://dev.singly.com.
+For more info, see https://singly.com and https://singly.com/docs.

 # Contributors